ChamuMutezva/otif/readme.md

 ### todo

-Hide back-to-top button when full view has been reached
+- Hide back-to-top button when full view has been reached
+- investigate heading elements order for consistence

 Start button text is different - figma text is written `explore now`